reinaldoarrosi/fileupload/README.md

 The progress status has the following properties:
 - total: the total size that will be uploaded in bytes
 - loaded: the amount of bytes that were already uploaded

+####upload status
+The upload status has the following properties:
+- total: total number of files that were sent to the server
+- success: number of files that were uploaded successfuly
+- error: number of files that were NOT uploaded sucessfuly

 ##Server-side upload handler
 When you upload file to the server some extra information goes along with the file itself so that you can handle partial uploads (chunking).